robin-raymond/zax.io/faq.md

 The beauty of the syntax is subjective, but the reasons distills down to:
 * emphasis on the variable name since the grammar is designed to be read left to right
-* variable declaration does not require a placeholder keyword to indicate a variable declaration
+* variable declarations do not require a placeholder keyword to indicate a variable's declaration

 ````c++
 // The variable type is declared first defining the type of the variable